Greece, lenders agree on new set of reforms for more aid - paper

-Athens has already legislated a first set of reforms to secure 25 billion euros (18 billion pounds) from the euro zone's ESM rescue fund, a sum that is part of its 86 billion euro bailout agreed this summer.
+Athens has already legislated a first set of reforms to secure 25 billion euros from the euro zone's ESM rescue fund, a sum that is part of its 86 billion euro bailout agreed this summer.

 The euro zone group of deputy finance ministers known as the Euro Working Group, of which Greece is also a member, on Thursday approved a new list of 13 measures Athens must vote into law by Dec.
 11 to receive a 1 billion euro aid tranche next month, newspaper Kathimerini said.